BusySnailDesignLab/Busy-Snail-Filament-Changer/README.md

 <br/>

-These settings instead of the default values were used in .cfg files when prototyping BSFC.
+These settings instead of the default values were used in .cfg files when prototyping BSFC:

 - rotation_distance: 24.84
 - run_current: 1.7